About

 User interviews, diary studies, card sorting, storyboarding, wireframing, Interface design, Usability studies

-Vivy allows customers to digitally request their documents (lab. results, finding, x-rays etc.) from doctors, medical lab or hospitals and manage them on using a smartphone, regardless of opening hours or consultation times.
+Vivy allows customers to digitally request their documents (lab. results, findings, x-rays etc.) from doctors, medical labs or hospitals and manage them on using a smartphone, regardless of opening hours or consultation times.
 Once files are on the smartphone they can be shared with safety and ease, for a more beneficial treatment.

 File sharing